1. Home

 Nowadays, there are all sorts of smart devices that can help you save energy and money, and prevent damage to your home.
 Smart thermostats, for example, can learn your heating and cooling preferences and automatically adjust the temperature to save energy when you're not home.

 If you want to make sure your home is as energy efficient as possible, it is a good idea to get it inspected by a professional.
-Home energy auditors can assess your home's energy use and recommend ways to improve efficiency, giving you time to prepare for necessary upgrades.
+A home energy audit checks how your home loses heat, or cold, mainly due to bad seals, cracks or wear in the home structure itself, or poor or lack of insulation, among other things.

 Solar power is a renewable energy source that can help you save money.
 With plenty of south-facing windows, your home can harness the power of the sun to provide heat in the winter and natural light all year long.
 You can also install solar panels on your roof to generate electricity, reduce your carbon footprint, and save money on your monthly electricity bills.

-If you are thinking about installing solar panels, be sure to check out our Free Solar Design and Savings Estimate Tool.
-Palmetto is a leading solar company serving over 25 states across the United States, and we can help you find the right solar solution for your home.
+If you are thinking about installing solar panels, be sure to check out our Free Solar Design and Savings Estimate Tool or reach out to a Palmetto solar expert today.

 Read More From The Clean Energy Learning Center